The New York Times App

 When we compare The Times to other mainstream news sources, its credibility is what makes it so successful.
 The most significant feature the app lacks is the ability for customization or the feeling of it being unique to the user.

-The competitive analysis reiterates the integrity NYT holds for being in-depth, reliable journalism.
+The competitive analysis confirms the integrity NYT holds for being in-depth, reliable journalism.
 How can we highlight this credibility while providing a more advanced experience for the cost?

 To further understand our audience we conducted 6 user interviews with members of our target demographic.
 These questions were broad on purpose, as we are learning about the user's daily life and routine.